For questions on setbacks and other related zoning questions, please email firstname.lastname@example.org

-Request an administrative interpretation of the land development code, not a ZVL, to answer a question where you are uncertain about how the land development code applies to a situation.
+Request an administrative in of the land development code, not a ZVL, to answer a question where you are uncertain about how the land development code applies to a situation.

 If you have a question you would like answered about the general application of specific provisions of the Land Development Code (LDC) or about the application of specific LDC provisions to one or more specific pieces of property, you can apply for an administrative interpretation of the LDC using the administrative action form and the LDC interpretation supplementary form.
 An administrative interpretation is a written finding that can be appealed to the Town Council.

-The speed of this process depends upon the completeness of your application, the availability of staff to complete the reviews and any additional research needed and to draft the resolution, and the availability of the Town Attorney.
-From application to signed resolution the process usually takes between 4 and 8 weeks.
+The speed of this process depends upon the completeness of your application, the availability of staff to complete the reviews and any additional research needed.

 The LDC allows some land uses only if granted a special exception, which is a public hearing process that allows the Town Council to weigh the appropriateness of the requested use on a case-by-case basis and attach conditions that may be necessary to mitigate the impacts on the neighborhood.